christory644/tao-of-software-engineering/2-you-are-not-your-stack.md

 >
 > — Oscar Wilde

+Labels offer belonging and clarity, a reassuring identity within the vast, shifting landscape of technology.
+When we call ourselves "frontend engineers," "data scientists," or "DevOps specialists," we instantly find community, shared language, and comfort in clearly knowing where we stand.

-Titles and labels offer comforting categories where we place ourselves and others.
-But labels can quietly become invisible prisons, shaping our thinking as surely as they describe our roles.
+Yet these very labels can quietly become invisible prisons, shaping our thinking as surely as they describe our roles.

 To say, "I'm a backend engineer," may cause frontend tasks to feel foreign, inaccessible, even threatening.
 How swiftly convenience becomes limitation.